VirtusLab/graphbuddy/README.md

 ### Indexing the graph

 Before doing any operations with the plugin, you have to reindex semantic graph with one of the following options:
-- `Reindex graph` - recommended reindex option that indexes current project
+- `Reindex graph` - recommended reindexing option (clear and reindex)
-- `Reindex graph (add mode)` - reindex option that does not clear previous reindex data, allowing to reindex multiple projects
+- `Reindex graph (add mode)` - only reindexing (without clearing), allowing to reindex multiple projects

+*Note:* In VSCode it will be reindexed automatically when opening the project

 To reindex graph with one of the above, follow these steps in your IDE:
 - VSCode - click desired reindex option in the activity bar (left).
 - IntelliJ - search for 'Graph Buddy' in the navigation menu and in the dropdown select "Reindex Semantic Graph"

-**Keep in mind that you have to reindex semantic graph only once per server start**

-### Navigating throught the project
+### Navigating throughout the project

 When clicking on code, Graph Buddy will add data accordingly to your code.
 Each semantic type in your code is represented as *node* and the connection between them as *edge*.
 When navigating, the graph will progressively get bigger, showing all the semantic connections inside your project.